Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 History Page CONTACT PAGE NEWS FROM THE BROWN SIDE OF TOWN MAS FIRME LINKS ~ Frankie Firme and The 2nd Time Around Show ~ Photo Page Links to keep you connected and informed

 Pues Orale!!
-Welcome to the 2nd Time Around website, home of Frankie Firme, the "Al Capone of the microphone, the Hitman of West Coast Chicano Soul, and the Voice of Aztlan", bringing you the finest in West Coast Chicano Oldies but Goodies and Latin Soul music on the World wide web, broadcast EXCLUSIVELY on Internet radio stations www.eastLArevue.com, www.ChicanoExpress.com, and www.QVORadio.com, heard coast to coast, and around the World, 24 hours a day, 7 days a week, rain or shine !
+Welcome to the 2nd Time Around website, home of Frankie Firme, the "Al Capone of the microphone, the Hitman of West Coast Chicano Soul, and the Voice of Aztlan", bringing you the finest in West Coast Chicano Oldies but Goodies and Latin Soul music on the World wide web, broadcast EXCLUSIVELY on Internet radio station www.eastLArevue.com, heard around the corner, coast to coast, and around the World, 24 hours a day, 7 days a week, rain or shine !
 Enjoyed and approved by our U.S. troops around the World!

-When I first began my endeavor to bring it back, and keep it alive, I felt that there was a significant english speaking Latino audience over 40 that still listened to music from "their day" , who DID NOT evolve into the Hip~Hop and Rap scene, and did not dwell in the new spanish language Latino rock en espanol or quebradita worlds either.
-Simply because people matured DIDN'T mean they wanted to stop dancing and enjoying music....
+When I first began my endeavor to "bring it back and keep it alive" during the summer of 1999, I felt that there was a significant english speaking Latino audience 40 to 60 years old that still listened to music from "their day" and their parent's day without any shame , who DID NOT evolve into the Hip~Hop and Rap scene, and did not dwell into the new spanish language Latino rock en espanol or quebradita worlds exclusively, either.
+Simply because people matured DIDN'T mean they wanted to stop dancing and enjoying their music....

-I was told by 2 Los Angeles FM radio stations I interviewed with that an older, substantial, english speaking Chicano audience for Oldies but Goodies, Rock & Roll, and Latin Soul music just didn't exist in substantial numbers worth programming for. " Follow the market", I was told, "Go into the new genres or the spanish speaking markets...that's what happening", they said.
+I was told by 2 Los Angeles commercial FM radio station managers I interviewed with for a DJ gig that an older, substantial, english speaking Chicano audience for Oldies but Goodies, Rock & Roll, 1960's-80's Soul & TOP 40, and contemporary Latin Soul music just didn't exist in substantial numbers worth programming for. " Follow the market", I was told, "Go into the new Hip-Hop genres or the spanish speaking markets...that's what happening...there ain't no money or fun in that old stuff anymore", they said.

-Over 11 years and over 2 million World wide listeners later, and sold out Oldies & Chicano Rock concerts all over Los Angeles and the southwestern United States have proven them wrong...and their sations went off the air for lack of a supporting audience!
+Over 16 years later, and over 5 million World wide internet radio listeners every week , along with the sold out Oldies, Soul Jams, Classic R&B, Latin Soul, & Latino~Chicano Rock concerts all over Los Angeles, throughout Southern California, and southwestern United States have proven them wrong...and their stations went off the air or changed formats for lack of a supporting audience!
 Tongue out

 ...I wish I could see their faces now!!Cool